 Of the 93% of churches offering virtual worship services, 64% of them added these offerings after the COVID-19 pandemic began.
 More than 70% of churches are now offering virtual activities, Bible groups, and prayer groups.*

-One way you can up your virtual game is by using Realm Streaming.
+One way you can up your virtual game is by using Realm Church Streaming software.
 Not only does Realm Streaming give you a way to live stream your worship services, it also provides you with an online video library where you can post videos for your children and youth ministries, Bible study groups, and prayer groups.

 Realm Streaming is completely customizable, allowing you to brand your video library to be consistent with your ministry.
 Your congregation gets an ad-free experience, and your church can move forward post-COVID knowing you’re able to continue worshipping together.
 Plus, you’ll be able to keep ministering to those online who discovered your church during the pandemic but aren’t local to visit in-person.

-The pandemic caused a huge shift in the way we communicate.
+The pandemic caused a huge shift in the way we communicate with church members.
 People being home more during restrictions and quarantines meant less in-person interactions and more virtual connections.
 If you’re like most other churches, you increased your communications, sending out more emails and messages to reach your members.
 Unfortunately, so did every other business.
 This means you have to wade through the noise of all the other communications they’re receiving right at their digital doorstep.

 62% of church leaders are using email to communicate with their members.*

 One way you can improve your email communications and better reach your members is through targeting.
 Instead of mass emails to your congregation that are extensively long due to including every announcement about every ministry, target specific groups within your church with only information they truly care about.